Habib Beye: Newcastle United

-Beye signed for Newcastle United for a fee of £2million (€3million) on 31 August 2007, during the closing minutes of the summer transfer window.
+Beye signed for Newcastle United for a fee of £2 million (€3 million) on 31 August 2007, during the closing minutes of the summer transfer window.
 He signed a three-year contract, with then Newcastle manager Sam Allardyce declaring that he was very pleased with the transfer.
-Allardyce said in a later interview on the club's website that he felt he acquired Beye for a "bargain" price and that him and his international colleague who also signed with him, Abdoulaye Faye would be excellent signings for Newcastle.

-He made his Newcastle debut on 17 September 2007, as a substitute in Newcastle's 1–0 defeat at Derby County.
-He then made his full debut at home to West Ham United, a display which impressed many Newcastle fans.
-He had been a fixture in the first team, and scored his only Premier League goal for Newcastle in the 2–1 win against Birmingham City on 8 December, with a near-post header in second-half injury time.
+Allardyce said in a later interview on the club's website that he felt he acquired Beye for a "bargain" price and that he and his international colleague who also signed with him, Abdoulaye Faye, would be excellent signings for Newcastle.
+He made his Newcastle debut on 17 September 2007, as a substitute in the 1–0 defeat at Derby County.
+He then made his full debut at home to West Ham United.
+He scored his only Premier League goal for Newcastle in the 2–1 win against Birmingham City on 8 December, with a near-post header in second-half injury time.
+The Newcastle fans chanted his name to the tune of the Happy Days theme.

-His ability to defend well and provide a good outlet going forward have enamored him to the Newcastle faithful and a number of terrace songs became established, starting with a chant of his name to the tune of Happy Days first heard at Fulham.

 On 22 May 2008, Beye was named Newcastle player of the season based on fan votes to a poll organised by the Evening Chronicle, he was then named the official Newcastle player of the season on 23 May 2008, as well as being named the Newcastle United Disabled Supporters Association Player of the Season on 22 August.
 After missing the start of the 2008–09 season from injury, Beye started against Manchester City on 20 October 2008.
 He was sent off after only 12 minutes for a challenge on Robinho, the first red card of his Newcastle career.
 Newcastle appealed the red card and on 23 October the claim of wrongful dismissal was upheld.
 After Newcastle were relegated from the Premier League at the conclusion of the 2008–09 season, an article on the club's official website stated Beye's intention to remain at the club to help get them back into the Premier League.
 However, the continuing problems behind the scenes at Newcastle would lead to Beye stating that he would have to leave the club in order to save his career.